Chiang Mai - Things to Do in Chiang Mai in October

 What to Pack

-SPF 50+ sunscreen and reapply every 2 hours - UV index of 8 means you'll burn in 15-20 minutes of midday exposure, even on cloudy days
+SPF 50+ sunscreen - UV index hits 8 even on cloudy October days

 Insider Knowledge